apache/beam/website/www/site/content/en/blog/go-sdk-release.md

 > If an old package and a new package have the same import path,
 > the new package must be backwards compatible with the old package.

-Exceptions to this policy are around newer, experimental, or in development features.
-These are subject to change.
+Exceptions to this policy are around newer, experimental, or in development features and are subject to change.
-Such features will have a doc comment noting the experimental status, or be mentioned the change notes for a release.
+Such features will have a doc comment noting the experimental status.
+Major changes will be mentioned in the release notes.
-For example, using `beam.WindowInto` with Triggers is currently experimental and may have the api changed in a future release.
+For example, using `beam.WindowInto` with Triggers is currently experimental and may have the API changed in a future release.

 Primary user packages include:
 * The main beam package `github.com/apache/beam/sdks/v2/go/pkg/beam`
 * Sub packages under `.../transforms`, `.../io`, `.../runners`, and `.../testing`.

-Generally, packages in the module other than the primary user packages are for framework use.
+Generally, packages in the module other than the primary user packages are for framework use and are at risk of changing.
-They are at risk of changing, though at this point, large breaking changes are unlikely.

 ### Known Issues